Nation of Ishui

 Kinship of Pallas Adine

 The Kinship has only a small number of members in Ishui.
-The Kinship's goal of being a sword and shield against threat to the five nations, falls in line with the protective nature of the Honukai.
+The Kinship's goal of being a sword and shield against the threat to the five nations, falls in line with the protective nature of the Honukai.
 They are the most practiced warriors of the Ishui, and the Kinship often look there first for recruitment.
 While the Kinships numbers are small, there is enough interest to house a small chapterhouse on the island of Hoku'pono in the Honukai islands.
 However the rigid structure of the order often doesn't always align with the natural fluidity of the Ishui, and many choose to find their own method to fight.

 Wardens of the Endless Road